-To match the expected growth in enrollment within the College and the development of environmental literacy curriculum that reaches a much broader student base, additional teaching assistantships (TAs) will be made available to the College of the Environment.
-New TAs are expected to require about \$100K/year over the first five years.
+To match the expected growth in enrollment within the College and the development of environmental literacy curriculum that reaches a much broader student base, additional teaching assistantships (TAs) would be made available to the College of the Environment.
+New TAs are expected to require an additional \$100K/year over the first five years.